passage_to_spawner_submodel.Rmd

 growing degree days

-, and maximum flow
+, maximum flow

 .